Copper Canyon Press

 • Manuscripts in hybrid genres that will delight a poetry-reading audience

-• Manuscript samples should be between 15-20 pages, Times New Roman, 12 point font (unless changes in font style and size are elements of the poem).
-Do not include your query letter in the manuscript sample.
-A text box will be provided for query letters directly in the Submittable platform.
+• Manuscript samples should be 15–20 pages, Times New Roman, 12-point font (unless changes in font style and size are elements of the poem), and be a .doc or a .docx or a .pdf.
+Again, please do not include your query letter in the manuscript sample.
+A text box is provided for query letters directly in the Submittable platform.

 • Select a sample that illustrates the strengths and key themes of your book.
 You may opt to share consecutive pages or pull poems from throughout the book.

 • While the individual poems of a manuscript sample may have been previously published in magazines, journals, anthologies, chapbooks, etc., the work as a whole must be unpublished.
-Previously self-published books are not eligible for submission.
+Books that have been self-published are not eligible for submission.

-• If applicable, in addition to your manuscript sample of 15 to 20 pages, you may include an acknowledgments page with a list of prior publications.
+• If applicable, in addition to your manuscript sample of 15–20 pages, you may include an acknowledgments page with a list of prior publications.
 For example, 20 pages of poems and one acknowledgments page.

-• Even though you are submitting a manuscript sample of 15 to 20 pages, you should still have a full manuscript ready for submission upon request.
+• Even though you are submitting a manuscript sample of 15–20 pages, you should have a full manuscript ready for submission upon request.

-• Simultaneous submissions are permitted.
+• Simultaneous submission to other publishers is permitted.
 If your manuscript is accepted for publication elsewhere, please officially withdraw it using the Submittable system.

 • Please do not submit more than one manuscript sample per reading period.
 Additional samples, whether from the same manuscript or a different manuscript, will not be read.